 Free sample edits: 5 double-spaced pages free, selected from your full manuscript.
 Sample edits are good for both editor and author.
 If you send me your manuscript, I will choose and edit a 5 page (double spaced) sample which I select from somewhere in the middle section of your manuscript.
 That way I can assess what kind of support you need, and you can see how I work.

 First-time-only booking/scheduling fee: $100, due at the time of booking, credit to first manuscript cost.
 The first time we work together only, I charge a non-refundable $100 booking/scheduling fee in order to secure a place in my schedule.
 The fee is credited to your editing cost, however, and, if you reschedule in plenty of time, will move with you to the new date, so to speak).

 Story consultation: This does not include a detailed edit, or the usual second edit.
-Each consult is tailored to your needs, and runs the gamut from brainstorming plot, characters and pacing, to an analysis of why-isn’[email protected]#*$(*&-story-working?
+Each consult is tailored to your needs, and runs the gamut from brainstorming plot, characters and pacing, to an analysis of why-isn’t-this-@#*$(*&-story-working?